 Feaster’s Tips:

-- You can make this dish a few hours ahead, but not too many.
-I recommend letting it chill for about an hour before serving if possible.
+- You can assemble this dish 1-24 hours advance.
 However, don’t add the avocado or cilantro until right before serving.

 - This dish is low calorie, low fat, low carb and Gluten free!
 (Winning!)